Law enforcement response to the January 6 United States Capitol attack

-By 4:24 p.m., a 12-man armed FBI tactical team had arrived at the Capitol Complex.
 At 5:02, about 150 soldiers of the DCNG departed the D.C.
 Armory; the contingent reached the Capitol complex and began support operations at 5:40.
-By 6:14p.m., U.S. Capitol Police, D.C.
-Metropolitan Police, and DCNG successfully established a perimeter on the west side of the U.S. Capitol.
+However, Capitol Police, D.C.
+Metropolitan Police, and other responding law enforcement resources successfully established a perimeter on the west side of the U.S. Capitol prior to the arrival of the DCNG.
 At 8:00 p.m., the U.S. Capitol Police declared the Capitol building to be secure.In the wake of the attack, law enforcement and Defense leaders faced criticism and calls for resignations.

 Intelligence predicting an attack on the Capitol

 DHS, FBI, and local law enforcement

 On October 30, 2020, Joseph B. Maher, acting United States Department of Homeland Security (DHS) Undersecretary for Intelligence and Analysis issued an internal memo, writing that the department anticipates incidents of physical violence and civil unrest related to the period "leading up to, including, and immediately following" the election.
 In the same memo, Maher instituted limits on the dissemination of open-source intelligence reports on election-related security threats, citing "sensitivities and complexities" whereby "Civil unrest and election- or voter-related issues often invoke U.S. Persons and First Amendment-protected activity".

 On November 9, 2020, an intelligence analyst at the FBI Hazardous Devices School (a training center of the Federal Bureau of Investigation [FBI]) circulated an email—prompted by an analysis done by the SITE Intelligence Group—which contained a prediction of violence in connection with the Stop the Steal rallies, and listed concerns about far-right groups' activities in the context of election-related misinformation.
 In an internal "situational information report" dated December 29, 2020, the FBI Minneapolis field office warned of armed protests at every state capitol, orchestrated by the far-right boogaloo movement, before President-elect Biden's inauguration.

 Three days before the Capitol attack, the Capitol Police intelligence unit circulated a 12-page internal memo warning that Trump supporters see the day of the Electoral College vote count "as the last opportunity to overturn the results of the presidential election" and could use violence against "Congress itself" on that date.